 Written and illustrated by Ojibway artist Mark Anthony Jacobson

-You can get it on Amazon here.
-(And no, we don’t get any kind of cut or anything, just making it easy for you to get it if you’re interested.)
+You can get it brand-new at Birchbark Books here, which is the publisher’s site.
+(And no, we don’t get any kind of cut or anything.
+We are just making it easy for you to get it if you’re interested.)

 Early today, our project manager was on the phone with a teacher who uses our games with her students.
 After going over a couple of questions regarding gameplay and best practices, the teacher had one more question: Do you have anything more on the Bear Clan?

 They are playing Making Camp Premium in her third grade class, and one student loves bears and had developed a fascination with the Bear Clan from playing the module in the game.
 He had been asking her questions about the Bear Clan and for more information.
 We love to hear that because we know that the best learning comes from engaging kids, from getting them to drive the learning and ask questions.
 Instead of telling them “You have to learn about X,” it becomes “How do I learn more about this?”

 Over the years, we’ve created hundreds of resources, including number of video about the Ojibwe clans and social structure, he had already gone through our resources on the topic.
 But whenever people act like there’s only room for one math game on the educational market, I always say, “I disagree.
 You have more than one book on your bookshelf.”
 And in this case, my bookshelf is exactly where I went to pull a resource to send her way.